jsorant/clean-node-poc/README.md

 Use REST Client VSCode plugin to send queries using events.rest file.

-### Run backend server with a read database using docker compose
+### Run backend server with a read database using docker-compose

 ```
 npm run dev:docker
 ```

 Use REST Client VSCode plugin to send queries using events.rest file.

+NB: Docker must be installed and running.

 ## Next steps